Brewers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the Brewers have posted a mark of 3-4.

-- When it comes to the over/under, the Brewers and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to the over/under, the Brewers and their opponents are 5-4-1 in their previous 10 games.

-- The Brewers' ATS record is 2-3-0 over their last 10 contests (bookmakers set spreads in five of those contests).
+- The Brewers' ATS record is 2-4-0 over their previous 10 contests (six of those games had runlines set by bookmakers).

 Brewers Betting Records & Stats

-- The Brewers have been underdogs in 24 games this season and have come away with the win 12 times (50%) in those contests.
+- The Brewers have come away with 12 wins in the 25 contests they have been listed as the underdogs in this season.

-- Milwaukee has a record of 3-4 when it's set as an underdog of +135 or more by sportsbooks this season.
+- Milwaukee has played as an underdog of +155 or more twice this season and lost both games.

-- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 42.6% chance of pulling out a win.
+- The Brewers have an implied victory probability of 39.2% according to the moneyline set for this matchup.

-- So far this season, Milwaukee and its opponents have hit the over in 24 of its 53 games with a total.
+- Games involving Milwaukee have gone over the total set by bookmakers in 24 of 54 chances this season.

-- The Brewers are 2-3-0 against the spread in their five games with a line set by sportsbooks this season.
+- The Brewers are 2-4-0 against the spread in their six games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.